Colton Murray: Miami Marlins

 On April 2, 2018, Murray signed a minor league contract with the Miami Marlins.
-He was assigned to AAA New Orleans Baby Cakes.
-Murray was released on June 4, 2018.
+In 4 games for the Triple–A New Orleans Baby Cakes, he struggled to a 17.36 ERA with 2 strikeouts across 4 2/3 innings pitched.
+Murray was released by the Marlins organization on June 4.

 Long Island Ducks

 On June 13, 2018, Murray signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-He became a free agent following the 2018 season.
+In 24 appearances for the Ducks, he struggled to an 0-2 record and 6.86 ERA with 24 strikeouts across 21 innings of relief.
+Murray became a free agent following the season.